Tax

 VAT on Accommodation

 From January 1, 2026, VAT on overnight stays increases from 9% to 21%.
 This affects entrepreneurs in hospitality, but also freelancers who frequently stay overnight for work.
+Read our VAT return guide for more details on filing your VAT.

 Cash Payment Ban Above €3,000